someguy20336/TypeRight/README.md

 2. If you wanted to strongly type a result from a web request, you would need to make the same C# object in TypeScript.
 This led to maintenance nightmares trying to keep those in sync.
 3. Using enums on the server and client required keeping them in sync

-This tool solves both of those problems by autogenerating those TypeScript files every time you build your project.
+This tool solves those problems by autogenerating those TypeScript files every time you build your project.

 # Quick Start